How Long to Get a Purple Belt in BJJ?

 Earning your purple belt is hard.
 This will take a lot of sweat and dedication to achieve this.

 From crushing your ego, and trying to understand different concepts at white belt.
-Then having moved up to blue belt where you start to finally become confident in applying your skills and techniques, to levelling up to a purple belt.
+Then having moved up to blue belt where you start to finally become confident in applying your skills and techniques, to leveling up to a purple belt.

 What I just mentioned may sound so smooth.
 But trust me, these purple belts are dedicated.
 They are continuously working hard to become better at what they do.